diogo-p-nunes/queen-puzzle/README.md

   The objective is to place the 'n' queens so that none is attacked by another.

-  The various search algorithms will start with an empty board and will expand the initial state in order to find the objective (goal state), that is, having no more queens to place.
+  The search algorithm will start with an empty board and will expand the initial state in order to find the objective (goal state), that is, having no more queens to place.

 # Organization